zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

     <div class="row">
         <div class="col">
 		<h3>STEP 3.
 Gesture Re-check</h3>
-Although intuitional and match mental model, we have to resolve an issue of user-defined method, that participants may have not fully understood the possibilities within design space.
-Showing many gestures in advance is an effective solution in previous studies.
+<p>Although intuitional and match mental model, we have to resolve an issue of user-defined method, that participants may have not fully understood the possibilities within design space.
+Showing many gestures in advance is an effective solution in previous studies.</p>

 Subjective score was thus the focus, while REBA score was left out, and no Kinect skeletal recording was done.
 <wbr>
 <h4>Participant</h4>
-Undergraduates (11 male, 14 female) from Zhejiang University were recruited, aged 22.83 on average (SD=1.43).None of them had experience with gestural interaction.
+<p>Undergraduates (11 male, 14 female) from Zhejiang University were recruited, aged 22.83 on average (SD=1.43).None of them had experience with gestural interaction.</p>
 <div>
     <div id="canvas3"></div>
 </div>